Shimon Peres Negev Nuclear Research Center: Inspections

-When the United States intelligence community discovered the purpose of the site in the early 1960s, the U.S. government demanded that Israel agree to international inspections.
+When the United States intelligence community discovered the purpose of the site in the early 1960s, the U.S. government requested that Israel agree to international inspections.
 Israel agreed, but on the condition that inspectors from the U.S., rather than the International Atomic Energy Agency, be used, and that Israel would receive advance notice of all inspections.
 According to declassified Johnson Administration documents, Israel opened Dimona to U.S. inspection in January 1965.
-Israel is one of five nations not to have signed the NPT (others are India and Pakistan, both of which have acknowledged having nuclear weapons), alongside North Korea which left the NPT.
-South Sudan is also a non-signatory.

-Some claim that because Israel knew the schedule of the inspectors' visits, it was able to hide the clandestine manufacture of nuclear weapons, thereby deceiving the inspectors, by installing temporary false walls and other devices before each inspection.
+It has been asserted that because Israel knew the schedule of the inspectors' visits, it was able to hide the clandestine manufacture of nuclear weapons, thereby deceiving the inspectors, by installing temporary false walls and other devices before each inspection.
 The inspectors eventually informed the U.S. government that their inspections were useless, due to Israeli restrictions on what areas of the facility they could inspect.
 By 1969 the U.S. believed that Israel might have a nuclear weapon, and terminated inspections that year.

-Jet aircraft take-down
+Reported facility airspace incursions

-The Dimona reactor was overflown by unidentified jet aircraft before the Six-Day War in 1967.
-These planes were thought at the time to be Egyptian Air Force MiG-21s, although a controversial 2007 book argues that they were actually Soviet MiG-25s.
-During the war an Israeli fighter jet, damaged in a bombing raid over Jordan, was shot down by air defenses protecting the reactor after straying over it, killing the pilot, Captain Yoram Harpaz.
+The reactor complex was reportedly overflown by unidentified jet aircraft prior to the Six-Day War in 1967.
+At the time the aircraft involved were thought to be Egyptian Air Force MiG-21s, although a controversial 2007 book argues that they were actually reconnaissance Soviet MiG-25s.
+During the same war an Israeli fighter jet, damaged in a bombing raid over Jordan, was shot down by air defenses protecting the facility after straying over it, killing the pilot, Captain Yoram Harpaz.